 Hikers in the UNESCO World Heritage-listed terraced vineyards of Lavaux enjoy easy walks and fantastic views of grapevines, Lake Geneva, and the Alps.

 The historic terraced vineyards in the Lavaux region in Switzerland offer endless opportunities for easy hikes with marvelous views of Lake Geneva (Lac Léman) and the Alps.
 The grapevines are beautiful from early spring to late summer but never more spectacular than during autumn.
-This famous Lavaux wine-producing area is easily reached on public transportation for wonderful day-trips from Geneva, Lausanne, Bern, and Montreux.
-Airbnb often offers seasonal hikes in the lovely Lavaux region.
+This famous Lavaux wine-producing area is easily reached on public transportation for wonderful day trips from Geneva, Lausanne, Bern, and Montreux.

 The Wine-Producing Region Lavaux in Switzerland